rayzr522/now-clocking/README.md

 > **How do I move the widget to another monitor?**

 Multi-monitor support on Conky is weird.
-This might not be the right solution, but I added support for a `NOWCLOCKING_X_OFFSET` and `NOWCLOCKING_Y_OFFSET` variable.
+This might not be the right solution, but I added support for a `NOW_CLOCKING_OFFSET_X` and `NOW_CLOCKING_OFFSET_Y` variable.

 For example, I have 2 2560x1440 monitors with the right monitor being my primary.
-To move the widget to the left, I just have to set `NOWCLOCKING_X_OFFSET` to `-2560` when starting conky.
+To move the widget to the left, I just have to set `NOW_CLOCKING_OFFSET_X` to `-2560` when starting conky.

 ## Credits